-Time is of essence when it comes to wildlife photography.
+Time is of the essence when it comes to wildlife photography.
 A wildlife or bird photographer should know the right moments to capture the perfect image.
-For instance, as a bird photographer I always make sure to reach the location before sunrise, this helps me to position myself according to the direction of the sun.
-Another moment that bird and wildlife photographers can make the best use of is the ‘magic hour’ when the golden light which is the softest is naturally available at dawn and dusk.
+For instance, as a bird photographer, I always make sure to reach the location before sunrise, this helps me to position myself according to the direction of the sun.
+Another moment that bird and wildlife photography tour can make the best use of is the ‘magic hour’ when the golden light which is the softest is naturally available at dawn and dusk.

-Look at the images below to see what kind of effect golden light can create on the subjects captured.
+Look at the image of the Burrowing Owl from Brazil below to see what kind of effect golden light can create on the subjects captured.

 - Be a Storyteller

 What makes an image very interesting is adding a story to it.
 Instead of just clicking a beautiful bird I always try adding a story to it which gives the image a greater significance.
 Best photographers I believe are those who can elucidate their images with a great story as to what inspired them to click the picture through a great write up or an action in the image.